-December Blog by Laurence Hunt, School Technician
+December Blog by Lawrence Hunt, School Technician

 Many of our customers rely on our BTLS technicians to support their ICT, who provide an invaluable service keeping things running smoothly.
-In this light hearted edition of our monthly BLOG we catch-up with Laurence Hunt on his busy schedule helping schools with their ICT.
+In this light hearted edition of our monthly BLOG we catch-up with Lawrence Hunt on his busy schedule helping schools with their ICT.

 A Day In The Life...